-The bumps and bruises of playing with such a yount team in 2009 paid off last year, as a more experienced 2010 squad improved by six wins, to a succussful 8-9-2 record, despite having no seniors on the team.
-The eight wins were the most since 2001 and the program had its fewest losses ever in the Div.
-I era.
+The bumps and bruises of playing with one of the youngest teams in the country in 2009 paid off in 2010.
+The squad improved to an 8-9-2 record.
+The eight wins were the most since 2001 and the program had its fewest losses ever in the Division I era.
 Air Force scored 21 goals on the season, doubling the 10 goals scored in 2009.
 The Falcon defense had a fantastic season, allowing 0.91 goals per game and producing seven shutouts.
-The 0.91 GAA average was the second-lowest in school history and the lowest since joining the MW.
+The 0.91 GAA was the second-lowest in school history and lowest in MWC play.

 Friend was an assistant at Air Force from 1992-1996 and 2002-2008.
 He started the women’s soccer program with former head coach Marty Buckley while on active duty in 1992.
 In their second season, the team broke into the top 20 of the NCAA Division II weekly rankings.
 They continued to improve each year with consistent top 20 NCAA rankings.
 By the fourth season, the 1995 team achieved a 14-3-2 record with an NCAA Division II ranking of seventh in the nation.
 They missed the NCAA championship round of eight by one slot, but produced their first All American selection that season.
 In 1996, Friend helped Buckley and the Falcons transition from Division II to Division I. They coached the team to its first Division I tournament appearance in the Western Athletic Conference Championships.
 In 1997, Friend returned to his flying career.

 Friend calls Columbia, Md., his hometown.
 His father, Joseph F. Friend, moved the family to Columbia in 1969 and retired from the Navy in 1971.
 Friend graduated from Wilde Lake High School in 1980, where he was team captain of the soccer team and a member of the 1976 state championship team.
-Friend went on to the Air Force Academy and played for coach Luis Sagastume as a four-year starter and team captain on the men’s team.
-His teams compiled a 46-24-7 record, during which time he earned all-league honors four times and was selected to the all-midwest region team his junior year.
+Friend went on to the Air Force Academy and played for Coach Luis Sagastume as a four-year starter and team captain on the men’s team.
+His teams compiled a 46-24-7 record, during which time he earned all-league honors four times and one “All-Midwest” region selection.
 Friend is ranked third in the men’s program for career assists and 20th for most points overall.
 He was selected by his teammates as Best Offensive and Most Inspirational player in two different seasons.

-Friend continued his soccer career after graduating from the Academy in 1985 to include playing overseas for the Japanese team Sukazan while on active duty.
-He also competed for four years on the all-Air Force soccer team in the late 80s.
+Friend continued his soccer career after graduating from the Academy to include playing overseas for the Japanese team Sukazan while on active duty.
+He also competed for four years on the All-Air Force soccer team in the late 80s.
 He captained the team twice during his playing career and led them to a pair of inter-service championships.
 Friend was selected to the United States All-Armed Forces Team all four years.
 He was selected team captain of the U.S. Armed Forces team and led them to a 1990 North American Championship in Victoria, Canada.
 This victory qualified the U.S. for the 1991 Military World Football Championship in Holland.

 Friend retired from the Air Force in 2005 after 20 years of service.
-He flew over 2,000 hours as an instructor pilot on search and rescue and VIP helicopters.
+He flew over 2,000 hours as an instructor pilot, on search and rescue and VIP helicopters.
 Friend completed helicopter pilot training at Fort Rucker Army Post, Ala., in 1986 where he was selected as “top stick” in both the contact and final phase of training.